 Our shared whole-campus approach

-When the Rockingham Education Support Centre and the Rockingham Beach Primary School became an Independent Public School cluster, we adopted a shared vision to ‘Aspire and Achieve Together’.
+When the Rockingham Education Support Centre and the Rockingham Beach Primary School became an Independent Public School cluster, we adopted a shared campus vision to ‘Aspire and Achieve Together’.
 This focus further enhances the growing positive relationship between our schools.
+Our own school vision of ‘Building Brilliant Futures for our Families’ sits beneath our campus direction and retains our own unique identity and gives us additional purpose and direction.
+We have four core values that have been created through consultation with staff and families.
+These are:

 Our two principals meet regularly to discuss campus issues or concerns, and the two schools support each other through numerous collaborations.
 This collaborative arrangement is based on mutual benefits and the sharing of professional knowledge and expertise.
 We bring parents, staff and students together to operate for the benefit of all students.
 We welcome the integration of students, support common events such as assemblies, and our teams share resources and expertise to aid student learning and we come together for joint celebrations as well as professional learning relevant to both teams.